 This may be done in several ways, including surveys, discussions among students with reports back to the faculty, common conversations, or participation in a departmental or program retreat.
 The intention should be to engage students in a conversation so that the outcome includes their aspirations as well.

 My program has completed the process of defining its educational goals and has established a process for determining how students are meeting them.
 Now what?

 The program should first notify the college dean/associate dean that it has completed this phase of the process.
 If the program did not also develop a long term plan for comprehensive review and updating of its educational goals and assessment methods, it should do this.
+Once the program has articulated its goals and assessment methods, it should begin to evaluate graduate student outcomes.
 The process is intended as a means to engage program faculty and students in periodic conversations about goals and outcomes with the aim of continual self-improvement.
 The program should thus revisit its educational goals and outcomes assessment at some regular interval (e.g., every three years) to ensure that these are current and effective, and contribute to program quality.

 My program is ready to begin identifying our program goals.
 How do we begin the process?

 A lead faculty (not necessarily the DGS) should be identified who will move the process along.
 An initial faculty meeting with student participation is a good starting point to explain the purpose of developing graduate student outcomes.
 This should be followed with in-depth discussions to articulate the graduate student outcomes.
 Also see "Getting Started."

 Are free-standing minors and certificate programs required to develop educational goals and plans for assessing outcomes as part of this initiative?